 Fellow, Renaissance of the Earth

-Hannah is a Freshman in the Stockbridge School of Agriculture working toward a B.S. in Sustainable Food and Farming with an English specialization in The Study and Practice of Writing.
+Hannah is a Sophmore in the Stockbridge School of Agriculture working toward a B.S. in Sustainable Food and Farming with an English specialization in The Study and Practice of Writing.
 Hannah’s interests include horticulture, sustainable and ethical farming practices, botany, herbalism, early herbal writing, indigenous representation in early modern English literature, and feminist theory.
 Hannah works with the Kinney Center's rare book collection to inform Renaissance of the Earth research and programming.

 Evelyn Rodriguez is pursuing a dual degree in English and Finance.
 A member of the Commonwealth Honors College, her senior honors thesis investigates the affect of language barriers on self-represented litigants in Massachusetts courts.